benavern/z-mirror/README.md

 # create a config.json file in src
 cp src/config.example.json src/config.json
 # edit it the way you need

+# choose a theme by uncommenting its corresponding line in the file
+# src/renderer/styles/_theme.sass

 # serve with hot reload at localhost:9080
 npm run dev